HeronBridge College accepts children who are able to cope with a mainstream academic curriculum.

 Priority will however be given to learners who already have a sibling/s in the school.
 It is however essential for siblings of current pupils to be registered timeously to facilitate their enrolment into the school.

-We have three major intake years – Grade 000, 00 and Grade 8.
+We have four major intake years – Grade 0000, 000, 00 and Grade 8.
 Please note that Grade R and Grade 1 are not common intake years therefore it is difficult to accommodate pupils in these grades

 All other Grades feed through from the previous year, and places only become available if an existing child leaves.
 A full term’s notice from existing families is required by the first day of a school term prior to the pupil leaving to prevent loss of deposit.